 Frequently Asked Questions

 Each Connect site brings together organisations that support children, families, adults and the elderly who use locally provided health and care services and those providing wider services, such as housing, and activities.
-For example, the two early adopter sites involve:

 Public sector organisations are facing ever-increasing demand for their services.
 This calls for a different approach.
 Through Connect and joint working, the aim is to deliver more high quality integrated services.